Enrolled patients

 Regardless of how many boosters you have had, you can get an additional booster now if you are:

-Those diagnosed with COVID-19 must isolate to prevent the spread of infection until given the all clear from a health professional.
+Those diagnosed with COVID-19 must isolate to prevent the spread of infection until given the all-clear from a health professional.
 This means staying at home, living in a separate room, ensuring others do not enter your home and having groceries and other essential items delivered.
-This can be overwhelming.
-If you feel you are not coping with isolating at home please let your health provider know ASAP.

 Stay connected - Although you'll be isolated while you have COVID-19, try stay in touch with the people you care about over the phone or online.